CristobalGS/Adaptation-to-TemporalChange/README.md

 Shinny app: https://crisgs.shinyapps.io/EvolEnvTolApp/

-Workflow

-I) Targeted review figures (plot review summaries in Figure 3)

-II) Relative effects of environmental change components on the evolution of plasticity and tolerance
+Contents:

-IIA) Evolution of environmental tolerance
+- Evolution of environmental tolerance

-1) Function to simulate environments (sim.env)
+ - Function to simulate environments (sim.env)
-2) Function to simulate evolution under each environment (sim.evo)
+ - Function to simulate evolution under each environment (sim.evo)
-3) Function to extract mean breeding value, mean plasticity, and tolerance curves at equilibrium (evo.out)
+ - Function to extract mean breeding value, mean plasticity, and tolerance curves at equilibrium (evo.out)
-4) Function to plot tolerance curve at equilibrium with variation in evolved plasticity (breadth) (plot.tolcurve)
+ - Function to plot tolerance curve at equilibrium with variation in evolved plasticity (breadth) (plot.tolcurve)
-5) Simulate evolution under baseline scenario and plot outcomes
+ - Simulate evolution under baseline scenario and plot outcomes
-6) Simulate evolution under each environmental change scenario and plot outcomes
+ - Simulate evolution under each environmental change scenario and plot outcomes

-IIB) Rates of evolutionary adaptation (plot early evolution of mean breading values, plasticities, and their rate of adaptation after fixed shift in optimum with diffences in variability around optimum)

-IIC) Environmental predictability and evolution of plasticity (simulate evolution under each environment and extract and plot evolved mean plasticities at equilibrium)
+- Environmental predictability and evolution of plasticity (simulate evolution under each environment and extract and plot evolved mean plasticities at equilibrium)

-III) Case study
+- Case study

-1) Download sea surface temperature data, crop to southeast Australia, derive temperature variables, and plot maps for Box 2 Figure
+ - Download sea surface temperature data, crop to southeast Australia, derive temperature variables, and plot maps
-2) Extract temperature time series for each location, simulate evolution of thermal tolerance for each location, and plot outcomes for Figure 6
+ - Extract temperature time series for each location, simulate evolution of thermal tolerance for each location, and plot outcomes